-An appraisal waiver (value acceptance) offer is a fieldwork recommendation in which an appraisal is not required and is available for certain eligible purchase and refinance transactions if there is a prior appraisal for the subject property or the borrower has a relatively high credit score and Fannie Mae is confident, based on its internal models, that its estimate of the related property value is accurate.
-Available appraisal waiver methods include:
+A value acceptance (appraisal waiver) offer is a property fieldwork waiver in which an appraisal is not required and available for certain purchase and refinance transactions.
+A prior appraisal for the subject property is generally used by Fannie Mae's internal models, to verify with a high degree of confidence the lender's estimated value is accurate submitted through DU.
+Available value acceptance (appraisal waiver) methods include:

 - Value acceptance.
 The lender-provided value is accepted and an appraisal is not required. - Value acceptance + property data.
 An interior and exterior property data collection by a trained data collector is required to verify property eligibility.
 An appraisal is not required.
-The property data may be used to ensure the condition of the property meets Fannie Mae requirements, in a method referred to as "Appraisal Waiver plus Property Data Collection Condition."
-Alternatively, the data may be input into a proprietary Fannie Mae automated valuation model to validate the lender-provided value, in a method referred to as "Appraisal Waiver plus Property Data Collection Value."
+The property data may be used to ensure the condition of the property meets Fannie Mae requirements, in a method referred to as "Value Acceptance (Appraisal Waiver) plus Property Data Collection Condition."
+Alternatively, the data may be input into a proprietary Fannie Mae automated valuation model to validate the lender-provided value, in a method referred to as "Value Acceptance (Appraisal Waiver) plus Property Data Collection Value."

-The following are not eligible for an appraisal waiver offer: construction and construction-to-permanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(6) loans; and DU loan case files that receive an ineligible recommendation.
+The following are not eligible for a value acceptance (appraisal waiver) offer: proposed construction, single-close or two-close construction-to-permanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale price restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(6) loans; and DU loan case files that receive an ineligible recommendation.

-For loans constituting approximately 0.06% of the Reference Obligations by the Cut-off Date Balance, an appraisal waiver was granted based on the risk profile of the loan.
+For loans constituting approximately 23.34% of the Reference Obligations by the Cut-off Date Balance, a value acceptance (appraisal waiver) was granted based on the risk profile of the loan.